bannergraphic

 Total duration = 36'01"

-Ten Dancing Cubicles by Dan Senn was composed in May, 2026 using identical plastic, kitchen storage containers with black lids performed and edited at Gasworks Studio in Holešovice, Prague, Czechia.
-They were recorded using 32 bit float technology with the mp3 copies here inferior to the 32bit .wav originals.
-If you wish to present these publicly, send for the originals at rakutoo at me dot com.
+Ten Dancing Cubicles by Dan Senn was composed in May, 2026 using identical plastic, kitchen storage containers with black lids that were performed and edited at Gasworks Studio in Holešovice, Prague, Czechia.
+They were recorded using 32 bit float technology with the mp3 files in the center column here representative but inferior to the 32bit .wav originals.
+If you wish to present the these publicly, contact the composer at rakutoo (at) me dot com.

-I have written about spontaneity and its unconscious absence in mirrored artifacts.
-That mirroring plays a dynamic role on improvisation, both positive and negative.
-About the usefulness of using purposefully awkward instruments, found objects, to consciously overcome cliche development in experimental music.
-About how found instruments are by natural opaque and act doubly as a traditional scores… that improvisations derived as such graduate to the meta-editing stage (meta performance with strong cognitive links to the originating real-time improv) by the same artist to produce unique and spontaneous artifacts.
-Such is germane in the context of this collection.
+I have written about spontaneity and its absence in mirrored artifacts and that mirroring plays a dynamic role in improvisation, mostly negative.
+About the usefulness of using purposefully awkward instruments, common found objects, to consciously overcome cliche development in experimental music.
+About how found instruments are by nature opaque, act as musical scores and that improvisations so derived graduate to the meta-editing stage (realized by the same artist) often produce unique and spontaneous artifacts.
+This is, therefore, germane in the context of this TDC collection.

 Eleven Moveable Sections*